LaurenC2022/portfolio/README.md

 ## About Me

 I am passionate about leveraging technology and collaboration to drive impactful projects.
-My experience includes technical project management for software development, with notable projects such as modeling the Rivest-Shamir-Adleman Algorithm using Python, highlighted in my portfolio.
 Currently, I am preparing for the Certified Associate in Project Management (CAPM) exam through the Project Management Institute.

 My background as a middle school math teacher sharpened my ability to communicate complex concepts clearly and collaborate effectively with diverse teams.
 These skills translate into my role as a technical leader, where I facilitate coding workshops and mentor others within my community.
 My long-term goal is to contribute to global technical forums and conferences, sharing insights on project management, software architecture, and emerging technologies.

 Looking ahead, I aim to deepen my expertise in DevOps, software engineering, and software architecture.
 Over the next five years, I plan to:

 - Contribute to open-source projects.
 - Pursue certifications in key technical areas.
 - Stay engaged with the Virtual Coffee and Codebar coding communities to build strong professional networks.

 I am committed to continuous learning and developing workflows that adapt to the rapidly evolving tech landscape.

 I excel in problem-solving, team coordination, and driving projects to successful completion.
 I seek opportunities to collaborate with experienced engineers, combining my technical skills and project management expertise to deliver innovative solutions while fostering professional growth and strong, long-lasting relationships.